OctopusDeploy/docs/docs/administration/upgrading/guide/automate-upgrades.md

 ### Stop the instance

-[Octopus.Server.exe](/docs/octopus-rest-api/octopus.server.exe-command-line/index.md) is the command line interface, or CLI, of the Octopus Manager.
-The below script will stop the service.
-Before it does that it will drain the node and wait for all the tasks to complete before stopping the service.
+[Octopus.Server.exe](/docs/octopus-rest-api/octopus.server.exe-command-line/index.md) is the command-line interface, or CLI, of the Octopus Manager.
+The below script will drain the node and wait for all the tasks to complete and then stop the service:

 ```PowerShell
 Set-Location "${env:ProgramFiles}\Octopus Deploy\Octopus"